Sam-Sims/pokeget-rs/README.md

 ## Credits

-The original pokeget was made by [talwat](https://github.com/talwat/pokeget-rs)
+The original pokeget-rs was made by [talwat](https://github.com/talwat/pokeget-rs)

 This time, the sprites are from [pokesprite](https://github.com/msikma/pokesprite) and pokeget uses them with a git submodule.